 No, you can use the eggs and buttermilk straight from the fridge.
 This recipe uses oil, rather than melted butter, so there is no risk that the cold eggs and/or buttermilk will cause the butter to seize up.

-If you don't have cupcake liners, just spray the muffin tin generously with cooking spray, including the top of the tin (since the muffins will puff up and spill over the tin a little).
+If you don't have cupcake liners, just spray the muffin tin generously with cooking spray, including the top surface of the tin (in case the muffins puff up and spill over the tin a little).

 In addition to using buttermilk, which helps tenderize the muffins, here are a few additional ways to ensure moist and tender muffins:

-Next, be sure to measure the flour accurately.
+Next, measure the flour accurately.
 Too much flour will make the muffins dry.
 Spoon the flour from the container into the measuring cup, and sweep off the excess flour with a knife.
 Or, better yet, use the weight measurement.

 And, do not to overmix the batter.
-Overmixing can make the muffins tough and dense.
-So, only stir the batter until the flour is combined - it's good if there are some lumps left over.
+Only stir the batter until the flour is combined - it's good if there are some lumps left over.

 Related recipes